 In 1987 Mr. Grove was asked to become a member of the Samurai Society of America, an organization comprised of highly regarded and qualified instructors willing to share their knowledge and experience for the benefit of all martial artists.
 At this event Mr. Grove teaches short staff grappling techniques and elemental meditation.

-In 1989, Mr. Grove focuses on teaching his students about stealth and concealment.
+In 1989, Mr. Grove focuses on teaching his students about the art of concealment.
 A primary dynamic is wearing mixed colors to assist in camouflage in different environments.

 In 1990 After over a decade of training, eight of which spent as a Uchi Deshi (live in student), Daryl Rolando is awarded the title of Kenshi (swordmaster).
 In this new position he requests the honor of training a new group of students who would focus solely on strategy and swordsmanship.

 Mr. Grove seeks an outlet for his skills beyond teaching.
-His new path leads to learning all aspects of fight choreography and cinematic technique under stunt coordinator Lars Lundgren, allowing him to utilize his skills as an actor and stunt performer in the film industry.
+His top students continue training as he embarks on a four year journey on which he learns all aspects of fight choreography and cinematic technique under professional stunt coordinators and fight choreographers.
+These new skills allow him to transition into the film industry as an actor and stuntman.